kyma-project/telemetry-manager/docs/user/03-traces.md

 ### Step 3a: Add Authentication Details From Plain Text

 To integrate with external systems, you must configure authentication  details.
-At the moment, mutual TLS (mTLS), Basic Authentication and custom headers are supported.
+You can use mutual TLS (mTLS), Basic Authentication, or custom headers:

 <!-- tabs:start -->